ChrstphrHll/npc_gen/students/Rianna Belt.md

 year: 8
 guild: Fiesn
 partyID: 79
+tags:
+- Elf
+- Barbarian
+- Assault
+- 8th
+- Fiesn
 ---
 # Rianna Belt
 ---
 ### Description
 - 8th year Elf Barbarian in Fiesn
-- wavy platinum hair that's loose around the shoulders, Pale Green eyes, and Brown skin
+- wavy platinum hair that's loose around the shoulders, Pale Brown eyes, and Brown skin
 - Is Thrifty and Repugnant, and has Excitement as their ideal

 ### Organizations